agude/agude.github.io/_drafts/2023-10-15-large_language_models_for_data_cleaning.md

 WNBGO
 ```

+I believe seeing multiple short versions next to eachother helped the model
+infer the right mapping.

 ### Performance

-This method actually works pretty well.
-Of my 902 entries the model:
+I obtained the following performance on my 902 hand-mapped entries:

-- Fixed 2 of them that I had gotten wrong.
+- The model correctly fixed 2 entries that I had gotten wrong.
-- Got 682 correct, matching what I wrote by hand.
-- And missed 218, but often by using an enum value that didn't exist.
+- It matched 682 (75.6%) of my hand-labeled mappings.
+- It missed 218 (24.1%) of the mappings, frequently using made-up enum values.

-This is pretty good!
-Finding the wrong entries was much faster than writing
+This is reasonably good performance, as finding wrong entries is pretty quick
-the entire list by hand, and in many cases a quick find replace would fix the
-error.
+(and many could be fixed with find and replace).